TheEvalon/x86/README.md

 - Try a lighter guest operating system

 #### File Upload Issues
-- Verify file extensions (.img for HDA, .iso for CDROM)
+- Verify file extensions (.img for HDA, .iso for CDROM, .bin/.zst for states)
 - Check file size limits (browser dependent)
 - Ensure files are not corrupted

+#### State Loading Issues
+- Ensure state file matches the disk image being used
+- Verify memory settings match the state's configuration
+- State files from other emulators are not compatible
+- Try uncompressed .bin if .zst fails to load

 ### Debug Information
 Enable browser developer tools (F12) to view: